 For foreigners a work permit is the key to working legally in Thailand.

-Foreigners who intend to work in Thailand are subject to the Alien Employment Act.
-Under the provisions of this Act a foreigner cannot perform any work or service unless a work permit has been issued by the Alien Employment Division of the Labour Department and Social Welfare Ministry, UNLESS the individual or the work performed falls within an exception to the Act (e.g. volunteer work, movie extras).
+Foreigners who intend to work in Thailand are subject to the Foreign Employment Law.
+Under the provisions of this Act a foreigner cannot perform any work or service unless a work permit has been issued by the Foreign Employment Division of the Labour Department and Social Welfare Ministry, UNLESS the individual or the work performed falls within an exception to the Act (e.g. volunteer work, movie extras).

 To apply for a work permit the applicant must be in the possession of a valid "Non-Immigrant" visa at the time they process the work permit application, however you can start the work permit application for the purpose of obtaining a Non-Immigrant B visa (i.e. some embassies require a valid work permit or a work permit application form WP 2 as one of the conditions for issuing a Non-Immigrant B visa).